 Life for Mt.
 Zion began in 1865 in the hearts of a group of settlers from various parts of the state.

-The church was a community effort, not really large in size, but strong in purpose and commitment.
-In 1918, Reverend Elmo Jones, a man of prayer, was called upon to become the church’s first pastor, serving the community and preaching one Sunday of each month.
+The church was a community effort, not large in size, but strong in purpose and commitment.
+In 1918, Reverend Elmo Jones, a man of prayer, was called upon to become the church’s first pastor, serving the community and preaching one Sunday each month.

 In October of 1979, Pastor J. Allen Lewis became Mt.
 Zion’s seventh pastor.
 He came to Mt.
-Zion with a young family: wife, Phyllis, and sons, Linwood, Timothy and Demetris; and his cherished nephew, Jessie.
+Zion with a young family: wife, Phyllis, and sons, Linwood, Timothy, and Demetris; and his cherished nephew, Jessie.
 He had an exuberant passion for God’s word.
-Pastor Lewis instituted unity and family devotion with love for your fellow man, with dedication and commitment to God and religion worldwide.
+Pastor Lewis instituted unity and family devotion with love for your fellow man, dedication, and commitment to God and religion worldwide.
 Pastor Lewis started his ministry at Mt.
-Zion with a drawing force for young people, as well as the old, to return to God and the church with faith and hope.
+Zion with a drawing force for young people and the old to return to God and the church with faith and hope.

 In 1998, God gave Pastor Lewis the vision that it was time to build and prepare God’s people for another level.
 With that vision, Pastor Lewis led Mt.
 Zion to purchase 24 acres of land in Cary.
 God was preparing us for the beginning of a new era.